TheEarlyNerd/edx-chatbot/README.md

-# Xpert an edX AI Tutor
+# Xpert, an edX AI Tutor

 This is a hackathon project, so I would warmly direct you to any other of my pinned projects for a sense of my standards for quality.
 The project was really fun though so I describe it below.